Market Forces

 Population Demographics

-Dublin's demographic profile plays a crucial role in shaping rental market dynamics.
-The city has a relatively young population compared to many European capitals, with a median age in the early 30s.
+Dublin's demographic profile plays a crucial role in shaping the rental market.
+The city has a relatively young population compared to many European capitals, with an average age in the mid-30s.
 This demographic skew toward younger adults—who are more likely to rent rather than own—provides a substantial base of rental demand.

 The student population represents another significant demand segment.
 Dublin hosts several major third-level institutions, including Trinity College Dublin, University College Dublin, and Dublin City University, collectively enrolling tens of thousands of students.
 While purpose-built student accommodation has expanded, many students still compete for properties in the general rental market, particularly for properties in well-connected city centre locations.

-Immigration continues to be a major demographic force.
-Ireland's positive net migration—driven by both returning Irish nationals and international workers—adds consistently to housing demand.
+Immigration continues to be a major driving force.
+Ireland's positive net migration is driven by both returning Irish nationals and international workers which adds pressure to an already constrained housing market.
 Dublin, as the country's capital and largest city, receives a disproportionate share of these new arrivals, most of whom initially enter the rental market.

 Demographic Trends:

-• International migration to Ireland: net positive migration of 50,000+ annually
+• International migration to Ireland: net inward migration of approximately 79,000 in 2025

 • Average household size: declining trend toward smaller households (1-2 persons)